lauralorenz/sig-multicluster-site-proposal/site-src/index.md

 * [Community links][get-involved]

 # Contributing
-If you are interested in contributing to or building an implementation using the Gateway API then don’t hesitate to [get involved][get-involved]
+If you are interested in contributing to SIG-Multicluster or building an implementation of one of our APIs, then don’t hesitate to [get involved][get-involved] in SIG meetings, issues on projects, or new designs.

 [get-involved]: ./contributing/index.md